 Social introductions started after Jenny recovered from her visit to the vet.
 However, at the same time as starting the girls’ introductions, we had some group breakdowns with other marmosets, so we now had Albert, Mojo, and Comet to consider in any new groups we tried to make.
 Many combinations were tried, almost everyone met everyone at some point.
 Fairly quickly we found we had one settled pair, the ladies Mojo & Queenie, and not long after it became clear that Albert & Jenny made a good stable pairing.
 These two pairs are getting along really well and long may it continue!

-Introductions with Milly were not so easy, she was terrified of everyone and everything.
+Introductions with Milly were not so easy.
 Initial meetings with Comet went well but it became apparent that Milly didn’t understand marmoset behaviour which was making the introductions difficult.
 It was clear that Milly was one of the most psychologically damaged marmosets ever rescued from the UK pet trade.
-She was scared of people and had very few marmoset social skills.
 She didn’t appear to understand the different vocalisations or how to act in different situations.
 This can occur when babies are taken away from their families at a very young age and have no conspecifics to learn from.
 We decided we needed to try a more mature and stable male to help Milly gain confidence and learn marmoset behaviour and 11-year-old male Jock was just the character.
 Jock had been living with Max at the time so we tried Comet with Max and they were great together which meant that Jock could now meet Milly.
 And it worked!
 It is so wonderful to see that Milly is happy to follow and sleep with Jock and we have even seen her grooming him in their outside enclosure!

 We were worried that Milly’s abusive past may have caused her permanent damage, but the companionship of her own kind and an appropriate environment was what she needed.
 It is what ALL marmosets need and deserve regardless of where they are living.